kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

 ```

 To keep the status object small when there are many groups, each group carries
-only the effective `target` for its containers in alpha; `lowerBound`,
+only the effective `target` for its containers; `lowerBound`, `upperBound` and
-`upperBound` and `uncappedTarget` are omitted from groups.
-The global
+`uncappedTarget` are omitted from groups.
+The global `status.recommendation`
-`status.recommendation` still carries the full bounds.
+still carries the full bounds.

 #### `VerticalPodAutoscalerCheckpoint`